 - a.
-Civics and American History form together one unit.
-If Civics, therefore, is selected and is to be counted for credit, American History must be taken to complete the unit. - b.
-Those who look forward to an engineering course at the University of Michigan must take Trigonometry, one-half unit, with the class in the College instead of Latin in the fourth year. - c.
+Civies and American History form together one unit.
+If Civies, therefore, is selected and is to be counted for credit, American History must be taken to complete the unit. - b.
+Those who look forward to an engineering course at the University of Michigan must take Trigonometry, 1⁄2 unit, with the class in the College instead of Latin in the fourth year. - c.
 Those who upon graduation expect to take a course in medicine at the University of Michigan must take German and Biology in the third year, and German and Chemistry in the fourth year.
 Moreover, both General History and American History and Civics are also required. - d.
+Biology implies 1⁄2 unit in Botany and 1⁄2 unit in Zoology. - e.
 Without the consent of the Committee on Studies, no student is allowed to take more than the number of hours specified in the Course of Study. - 4.
 A tentative arrangement has been made for a special semester course to be offered to those eighth grade graduates who wish to enter the Preparatory School at the beginning of the second semester.
 Work in the following subjects is open to them: English Masterpieces, Dutch, Arithmetic, General History, Drawing, and Bible Study.
 Due credit will be given for the satisfactory completion of this course.
 In this way the work of the succeeding four years may be made somewhat lighter, if so desired.

-DESCRIPTION OF COURSES OFFERED
+DESCRIPTION OF COURSES OFFERED\